IgniteUI/igniteui-docfx/en/components/general-getting-started.md

 ---
 title: Data Visualization Tools | Ignite UI for Angular | Infragistics
 _description: The Ignite UI for Angular is a complete set of Angular components designed to enable developers to build the most modern, high-performance HTML5 & TypeScript apps for modern desktop browsers.
-_keywords: Ignite UI for Angular, Infragistics, Getting started, IG,
+_keywords: Ignite UI for Angular, Infragistics, Getting started, IG, Install Angular
 ---

 ## Getting Started With Ignite UI for Angular

 The Ignite UI for Angular is a complete set of Angular components designed to enable developers to build the most modern, high-performance HTML5 & TypeScript apps for modern desktop browsers.

+### Setting Up Computer

 Before you can run Ignite UI for Angular, there are 2 steps to get everything on your machine set up to run any Angular app, including Ignite UI for Angular, and to build Angular apps.
 To get started, you must install both NodeJS and Visual Studio Code on your machine.
 Modern web development with Angular requires NodeJS, it’s sort of like an ASP.NET app running in the browser and requires ASP.NET runtime deployed on the server.
 For development, there is nothing better than Visual Studio Code to build Angular apps.
 Getting started is easy, just download and install both Node.js and Visual Studio Code.